Are you wondering what to expect in your Paris hotel?

 5. Why Should You Consider Paris Aparthotels?

-A Paris aparthotel gives you the best of both worlds - the spaciousness and convenience of a furnished and fully-equipped apartment complete with kitchenette or a full-sized kitchen combined with (usually) some of the professional services of a hotel.
+A Paris aparthotel gives you the best of both worlds - the spaciousness and amenities of a furnished and fully-equipped apartment complete with kitchenette combined with (almost always) the professional services of a hotel.
+For example, if an aparthotel's wifi stops working during August when tout le monde has left the city, the aparthotel's manager will make the necessary calls to get it fixed.
+In an apartment, good luck.
+(Don't ask me how I know this!)

-Services vary from just weekly cleaning to daily breakfast buffets and a concierge.
+Aparthotel services vary from just weekly cleaning to daily cleaning, breakfast buffets, laundry facilities, and a concierge.
 Accommodations range from plain and simple - think college dorm room - to luxury.
+Some may have a fitness room, coworking space, and/or kid-friendly amenities.

 Depending on the aparthotel's location, size, and level of service, daily rates will typically be similar or maybe somewhat less than you'd pay for a hotel room - but you usually get significantly more space and, of course, the kitchen.